Omanshu209/PokeVinci-AI/README.md

   </h1>
 </div>

 This is a Python-based application that allows users to `search for information about different Pokemons`.
-The app has three main screens:
+The app has four main screens:

 **Search**: This screen allows users to search for a Pokemon by name or ID.
 When the user enters a valid query and clicks the search button, the app `loads the corresponding Pokemon's information`.
 <img src = "https://github.com/Omanshu209/PokeVinci-AI/assets/114089324/3aff2e22-6f2d-4b9b-b838-debd7a499567" width = "500" align = "left"/>